Tortricinae

 (NCBI-index: 753154)

 A fairly easy-to-describe leaf roller is the Timothy Tortrix (Aphelia paleana).
 The forewing is white-grey to pale yellow-brown without further markings.
-In the male, the base of the wing, thorax, and head is mainly orange-yellow.
+In males, the base of the wing, thorax, and head is mainly orange-yellow.
 The underside of the forewing is pale grey-brown.
-The flight period is in one generation from June to September and the wingspan is 18-22mm.
+The flight period spans one generation, from June to September, and the wingspan ranges from 18 to 22 mm.
 The larvae feed on a spun leaf.
-Host plant: Common Couch, Knapweed, Plantain, and Meadowsweet.
-English name: Timothy Tortrix.
+Host plant: Common Couch, Knapweed, Plantain, Meadowsweet.
+Dutch name: Gele bladroller.
 Frisian name:

 Flying period: